-which allocates a new array and then copies the values.
+This call creates a new array under the hood and then copies the values into it.

 Declarations

 Variables defined in the Declarations node in the application tree are directly available as global variables in a method and need no further declarations.